 - Keep the cake chilled in the fridge until ready to serve.

-- This cake is quite dense, to lighten it up you can substitute the apple sauce for 2 eggs if you prefer a fluffier cake (and you don’t need it to be vegan)
+- Texture: This cake is quite dense.
+You can substitute the apple sauce for 2 eggs if you prefer a fluffier cake.
+Doing so will make this cake no longer vegan, however.